Flavors: Vanilla, Chocolate, Berry, Mocha

 I completely understand if Vega Sport just doesn’t fit your budget, but if you get a chance to try it, I’d highly recommend it.

-Similar Protein Powders You May Prefer
+Alternative Vegan Protein Powders You May Prefer

 Vega Sport is a fine choice, but if budget is the issue, or you just want a few alternatives that may be better, here are the 3 that I’d recommend considering: